Natasha Asghar

-Natasha Asghar is a Welsh Conservative Party politician who has served as Member of the Senedd for the South Wales East region since 2021, and Shadow Cabinet Secretary for Education since December 2024.
-Her father Mohammad Asghar represented the same constituency until his death in 2020.
-She is the first female ethnic minority member of the Senedd.
-She was awarded devolved politician at the House of Commons for he work in relation to the 20MPH campaign in Wales in 2024 and she was also awarded the Iron Lady Award in the House of Lords for her contribution in politics.
+Natasha Asghar is a Welsh Conservative Party politician who has served as Member of the Senedd for the Casnewydd Islwyn constituency since May 2026.
+She previously represented the South Wales East region from 2021 to 2026.
+She has held a number of Shadow Cabinet roles, including Shadow Cabinet Secretary for Education from December 2024 to January 2026.
+Her father Mohammad Asghar had represented the same region until his death in 2020.
+She is the first female ethnic-minority member of the Senedd.

 Early life

 Asghar was born and raised in Newport.
 She is the daughter of the late Conservative assembly member Mohammad Asghar.
-Asghar was privately educated at Rougemont School in Newport, she went on to hold a BA in Politics and Social Policy and a Masters in Contemporary British Policy and Media from the University of London.
+Asghar was privately educated at Rougemont School in Llantarnam, she went on to hold a BA in politics and social policy and a master's in contemporary British policy and media from the University of London.

 Political career

-Asghar stood as a Plaid Cymru candidate in the 2007 National Assembly for Wales election in Blaenau Gwent and for the Wales seat in the 2009 European elections.
+Asghar stood as a Plaid Cymru candidate in the 2007 National Assembly for Wales election in Blaenau Gwent and on the Plaid list for the Wales constituency in the 2009 European elections.

-She joined the Conservative party in December 2009 at the same time as her father, Mohammad Asghar.
+She joined the Conservative Party in December 2009 at the same time as her father, Mohammad Asghar.
 She said "For me, family is everything.
 I believe in my father.
 Wherever he goes I will follow."
 At the time of Mohammad Asghar's defection, it was alleged that he left in part due to the party barring him from hiring her.
 She was hired as a member of his support staff in the Senedd in 2010.

 She unsuccessfully contested Torfaen at the 2011 National Assembly for Wales election and Newport East at the 2015 and 2017 UK Parliament elections as a Conservative.

 On 22 May 2023, Asghar announced that she would be standing for the Conservative Party's nomination for Mayor of London ahead of the 2024 London mayoral election.
 She announced her decision via a video on Twitter.
 She had previously been a London resident for 20 years before moving to Wales.
 On 12 June it was announced that her bid to become a potential candidate for the London mayoralty had failed when her name did not appear on the party's shortlist of three.